-The method to be used shall be proposed in the concept plan.
-The Student Affairs Committee and/or the Executive Committee of the University Senate shall make a recommendation to the President.
+The method to be used shall be included proposed in the concept plan. and must be recommended by the The Student Affairs Committee and/or the Executive Committee of the University Senate and approved by shall make a recommendation to the President.
 If the concept plan is approved by the President then the President shall determine whether Alternate Procedure I or II shall apply.

-- E. Each organization funded through the Special Student Organizations procedures shall defray the University's costs for administration of the voluntary funding procedures. - F. Each organization shall be required to hold a referendum every three (3) years in order to continue to receive funds under this procedure. - G. Any referenda that fail to reach the affirmative-vote threshold described in Paragraph B above will be considered to have failed overall, and may not be conducted again in the unit at which the failure occurred until three years have elapsed.
+- E. Each organization funded through the Special Student Organizations procedures, shall defray the University's costs for administration of the voluntary funding procedures. - F. Each organization shall be required to hold a referendum every three (3) years in order to continue to receive funds under this procedure. - G. Any referenda that fail to reach the affirmative-vote threshold described in Paragraph B above will be considered to have failed overall, and may not be conducted again in the unit at which the failure occurred until three years have elapsed.